ptravnik/Retro_CALC/README.md

 1. Validate which version of hardware keyboard is connected: the production layout uses different h file as the buttons\' position is different from the early mock-up.
 1. Select the board as **ESP32 Dev Module**, compile and upload as usual.
 Dev module requires you to hold **BOOT** down for security reasons; on my module (v 1) this pin is not exposed, so must be done with the button on the module itself.
 Your board may have this on GPIO 00 pin - wiring to an external button is recommended.

-## To build for the Keyboard Injector:
+## To build the Keyboard Injector:
 1. Tested only with cheap Chinese clones of Sparkfun Pro Micro on Arduino IDE 1.18.10 and 1.18.12.
 1. Carefully follow the [install instructions from Sparkfun](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/all)
 1. Download the [code from github](https://github.com/ptravnik/Retro_CALC/tree/master/Keyboard_Injector_Micro)